JumpTask logo

 “Fast forward 3 or 4 years, and the business has absolutely exploded to the point where I don’t look for work—it finds me.”

-Just remember: Rejection is normal, especially at the beginning.
+Just remember: when you become a freelancer, rejection is normal, especially at the beginning.
 Don’t let it discourage you.
 Be patient, refine your approach, and keep putting yourself out there.
-With persistence and consistent outreach, you’ll land your first client—and many more to follow.
+With consistency and persistence, you’ll land enough clients to start freelancing full-time.

 6. Setting your rates and negotiating